sherlock-audit/2023-02-openq-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-openq-judging/issues/77

 ## Found by
-GimelSec, yixxas, HonorLt, joestakey, eyexploit, KingNFT, Jeiwan, ak1, 0x52, ctf\_sec, hake, Robert, unforgiven, HollaDieWaldfee, jkoppel, bin2chen, TrungOre, rvierdiiev, ltyu, seyni, imare, carrot, clems4ever, chainNue, 0xdeadbeef, holyhansss, Atarpara, MyFDsYours, kiki\_dev
+clems4ever, HollaDieWaldfee, 0x52, HonorLt, unforgiven, rvierdiiev, chainNue, GimelSec, Jeiwan, ak1, seyni, kiki\_dev, Robert, KingNFT, eyexploit, carrot, ltyu, jkoppel, bin2chen, holyhansss, 0xdeadbeef, TrungOre, hake, yixxas, MyFDsYours, Atarpara, joestakey, imare, ctf\_sec

 ## Summary
 The `DepositManager` contract is in charge of refunding tokens from the individual bounties.
 This function ends up running a for loop over an unbounded array.
 This array can be made to be sufficiently large to exceed the block gas limit and cause out-of-gas errors and stop the processing of any refunds.